Zephyrr29/DIM-Wishlist/README.md

 If you need to contact me about anything feel free to DM me on Discord, **Zeph#5621**

-## Last update: February 26th, 2022
+## Last update: March 9th, 2022
-- Added all weapons added with the Witch Queen.
+- Added all **Vow of the Disciple** weapons and their Adept counterparts.
-- Shifted some rolls to be classified as "Legacy".

 ## How to add to DIM: